Colmanian/AuthentiKit-Trim-Calibration/README.md

 1. Copy the executable to somewhere convenient
 2. Run the executable
-3. Click 'Add Button'
+3. Select the button you wish to modify from the real controls
-4. Press the button you wish to modify
+4. Select a vJoy virtual button that will be your multiplied output controller
 5. Select a modifier ammount (e.g. x3 for trim wheels in Microsoft Flight Simulator)
 6. Leave the program running while you're in the sim